Our People

 “My family are very happy to continue this long and close association in supporting Amref in the vital work they do in Africa,” says the Duke.

-Amref Health Africa was fortunate to have as our Patron HRH The Prince of Wales.
-A strong advocate for the charity sector, His Royal Highness first encountered Amref during a trip to Kenya in 1971, becoming a Patron in January 1979.
+Amref Health Africa is fortunate to have as our Patron His Majesty King Charles.
+A strong advocate for the charity sector, His Majesty first encountered Amref during a trip to Kenya in 1971, becoming a Patron in January 1979.

 “In the more than fifty years that have elapsed since I first encountered Amref Health Africa, the organisation has evolved to become Africa’s leading health NGO – never losing sight of its commitment to community-driven, locally-led change.
 By partnering with communities to find lasting solutions to the challenges they face, Amref has changed tens of millions of lives.
 What makes Amref Health Africa unique is its belief in people as a catalyst for change: a belief I share.”

-- HRH The Prince of Wales, speaking at Amref's International Women's Day event at Clarence House in 2019.
+– HM The King, speaking at Amref’s International Women’s Day event at Clarence House in 2019.

 Image (c) Alexi Lubomirski